2012 Audi Q7

 The Adaptive Air Suspension uses electronically controlled, air-filled bags in place of traditional steel springs and allows the driver to select one of three firmness settings, as well as raise the vehicle to a ground clearance of 9.4 inches for deep snow or off-road driving.
 The Comfort setting allows the suspension to absorb more road impacts for a relatively smooth ride at all situations.
 The Automatic mode offers compliance during straight-line travel, but stiffens up during cornering for tauter handling.
 The Dynamic mode lowers the vehicle 0.6 inches to a ground clearance of 6.5 inches, which lowers the center of gravity and enhances aerodynamics.
 Generally, we found the Q7's ride to be acceptable though firm, even in the softest Comfort setting.
 That's typical of a German sedan.
 We preferred the Automatic setting during normal driving because Automatic offered the best ride and handling balance.
 The Dynamic setting was noticeably stiffer; rewarding during enthusiastic driving, but hard enough that we switched back to Automatic or Comfort for around-town motoring.

-We also drove the Premium model with 20-inch wheels and without the air suspension.
+We also drove the Premium Plus model with 20-inch wheels and without the air suspension.
 In a tough test on pockmarked Chicago roads the Q7 proved to be firm but never harsh.
 It ironed out the small stuff well and significantly limited the harshness of sharp bumps and potholes.
 The base suspension is a good choice if you won't tow anything near its limit with your Q7 or don't need the height adjustments.
-21-inch wheels and fat, sticky tires are available with the S Line and offer maximum grip, but ride quality will suffer somewhat, chains may not be usable, and the tires alone will run from $1400-2000 to replace.
+Big 21-inch wheels with fat, sticky tires are available with the S Line and offer maximum grip, but ride quality will suffer somewhat, chains may not be usable, and the tires are expensive to replace.

 A Q7 is mildly capable off the highway.
 With short overhangs, decent vertical wheel travel and electronic traction technology, Audi says it can ford up to 20 inches of water and can climb a 31-degree slope.
 That said we would limit off-road adventures to sand dunes, gravel or muddy roads or desert by-ways.
 If you adventure into more severe terrain, a Land Rover LR2, Dodge Durango, Lexus LX or Infiniti QX would be more appropriate.